angular/angular/packages/core/src/signals/README.md

 ### Value Versioning

 To solve this problem, our implementation uses a similar technique to tracking dependency staleness.
-Producers track a monotonically increasing `valueVersion`, representing the semantic identity of their value. `valueVersion` is incremented when the producer produces a semantically new value.
-The current `valueVersion` is saved into the dependency `ReactiveEdge` structure when a consumer reads from the producer.
+Producers track a monotonically increasing `version`, representing the semantic identity of their value. `version` is incremented when the producer produces a semantically new value.
+The current `version` of each dependency (producer) is saved as part of the tracked dependencies of a consumer.

-Before consumers trigger their reactive operations (e.g. the side effect function for `effect`s, or the recomputation for `computed`s), they poll their dependencies and ask for `valueVersion` to be refreshed if needed.
+Before consumers trigger their reactive operations (e.g. the side effect function for `effect`s, or the recomputation for `computed`s), they poll their dependencies and ask for `version` to be refreshed if needed.
 For a `computed`, this will trigger recomputation of the value and the subsequent equality check, if the value is stale (which makes this polling a recursive process as the `computed` is also a consumer which will poll its own producers).
-If this recomputation produces a semantically changed value, `valueVersion` is incremented.
+If this recomputation produces a semantically changed value, `version` is incremented.

-The consumer can then compare the `valueVersion` of the new value with the one cached in its dependency `ReactiveEdge`, to determine if that particular dependency really did change.
-By doing this for all producers, the consumer can determine that, if all `valueVersion`s match, that no _actual_ change to any dependency has occurred, and it can skip reacting to that change (e.g. skip running the side effect function).
+The consumer can then compare the `version` of the new value with its last read version to determine if that particular dependency really did change.
+By doing this for all producers the consumer can determine that, if all `version`s match, that no _actual_ change to any dependency has occurred, and it can skip reacting to that change (e.g. skip running the side effect function).

 ## `Watch` primitive